vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 food, I brushed my teeth.
 This was my second time brushing my teeth since the operation.
 This time, I brushed a little bit closer to the region operated on, but was still very gentle around the area.

+### No further notes

+Starting 2023-07-07 I plan to do regular brushing, flossing, and rinsing, while still being gentle and careful near the removed wisdom teeth.
+I won't record further notes.

 ## Communication challenges